Godmindfamily, Chapter 5

 Genesis 2:24 says: ‘Therefore a man will leave his father and mother, and will join with his wife, and they will be one flesh.’
 Then there is the commandment to ‘be fruitful, multiply’ (Genesis 1:28).
 But there are qualifications and exceptions: the part about it being better to be celibate so that you can serve God wholeheartedly (1 Corinthians 7), and Jesus’ statement that some should abstain for the kingdom of heaven’s sake (Matthew 19:12).
 So we are left to conclude that of course getting married and having children is the right thing for most people, but it is not ideal, and it is not for everyone at every stage of their lives.
 For example, the time demands and responsibilities of starting a family are not ideal if there is an important task to accomplish, that requires total focus.
 Once the mission is complete, the situation may change.

 ‘For in the resurrection they neither marry nor are given in marriage, but are like God’s angels in heaven.’
 (Matthew 22:30).
-This means that there won’t be sex, marriage and reproduction in the new earth, because people’s bodies will be different.
-It also means that marriage is not an ideal or eternal state, but a temporary one, a symbol of God’s love for his bride, a receptable for love, and a mechanism for bringing new souls into a fallen world via reproduction.
+This means that there won’t be marriage and reproduction in the new earth, because people’s bodies will be different.
+It also means that marriage is not an ideal or eternal state, but a temporary one, and a mechanism for bringing new souls into a fallen world via reproduction.
 Sex is addictive and lust leads to many other sins, such as envy, infidelity, idolatry and murder.
 That is why Jesus said, ‘I tell you that everyone who looks at a woman to lust after her has committed adultery with her already in his heart.’
 (Matthew 5:28).
 It is also why part of the tenth commandment is: ‘You shall not covet your neighbor's wife’ (Exodus 20:17).
-Make no mistake, sex is evil, but it is an evil that is tolerated in the context of a loyal, monogamous marriage, because that protects people from worse sexual sins.
-As Paul wrote, ‘it is good for a man not to touch a woman.
+Make no mistake, sex is basically evil, but it is tolerated in the context of a loyal, monogamous marriage, because that protects people from sexual sins.
+As Saint Paul wrote, ‘it is good for a man not to touch a woman.
 But, because of sexual immoralities, let each man have his own wife, and let each woman have her own husband.’
 (1 Corinthians 7:2).
 Paul told husbands and wives: ‘Don’t deprive one another’ – of sex – ‘unless it is by consent for a season….that Satan doesn’t tempt you because you lack self-control.’
 (1 Corinthians 7:5).
 He also wrote: ‘but if they don’t have self-control, let them marry.
 For it’s better to marry than to burn’ (1 Corinthians 7:9).
 The apostle clarified that marriage is not a sin (1 Corinthians 7:28), for those reasons.
-So like Bowen, I too am basically pro-marriage, but I got there by a different road.

 Bowen Theory – like Sarno’s work – is grounded in evolutionary theory and the presupposition that humans evolved from animals by means of natural selection.
-The problem with this is that humans did not evolve from animals, they were created in the image of God (Genesis 1:27), but that is a whole other can of worms, that I will briefly touch on here.Neo-Darwinian adherents are advised to look at the Cambrian explosion, the sudden, simultaneous emergence of various new classes of organism around 530 million years ago, with a lack of apparent antecedents.
+The problem with this is that humans did not evolve from animals, they were created in the image of God (Genesis 1:27), but that is a different subject that I will briefly touch on here.Neo-Darwinian adherents are advised to look at the Cambrian explosion, the sudden, simultaneous emergence of various new classes of organism around 530 million years ago, with a lack of apparent antecedents.
 This is a major hole in Darwin’s theory, which posits the very gradual evolution of new species via natural selection.[xi]

 What we have in terms of actual evidence is a fossil record of various different organisms.
 Some of the forms are similar looking, but not identical, and some are older than others.
 Darwinists look at that evidence and see a gradual evolution of species via natural selection, the survival of the fittest and the elimination of the less well adapted forms.
 Creationists look at it and see different forms created by the same God (hence the similarities) at different times, with some limited evolution going on within basically fixed species categories.
 That doesn’t mean Darwinism is proven; creationism fits the data better, because it does not require the leap of believing in millions of new species evolving.